 This program is offered in a hybrid iCourse and in-person format that requires students to travel to campus for up to a week for orientation at the beginning of the program and then two or three times per semester.

-Focused clinical experiences are arranged with appropriate preceptors and administrators.
-Every attempt will be made to arrange these in the student's geographical area.
+Focused clinical experiences are arranged with appropriate preceptors.
+Every attempt is made to arrange these in the student's geographical area.
 In the event that clinical sites are unavailable in that area or if the faculty determines the student needs additional faculty supervision of skills, the student is required to complete their clinical experience in the Phoenix area.
-Experiences with disadvantaged and multicultural populations are encouraged as are experiences in rural areas, and sites are available for these experiences.
+Experiences with disadvantaged and multicultural populations are encouraged as are experiences in rural areas.

 Priority Deadline: December 15